qpdf/qpdf/manual/installation.rst

   that ensures an exact match between classes in ``sizes.cc`` and classes in the library's public API.
 This option requires Python 3.

+ENABLE_QTC
+  This is off by default, except in maintainer mode.
+When off, ``QTC::TC`` calls are compiled out by having ``QTC::TC`` be an empty inline function.
+The underlying ``QTC::TC`` remains in the library, so it is possible to build and package the qpdf library with ``ENABLE_QTC`` turned off while still allowing developer code to use ``QTC::TC`` if desired.
+If you are modifying qpdf code, it's a good idea to have this on for more robust automated testing.
+Otherwise, there's no reason to have it on.

 GENERATE_AUTO_JOB
   Some qpdf source files are automatically generated from :file:`job.yml` and the CLI documentation.
 If you are adding new